Walter III, Count of Brienne: Marriage and campaign

 At the end of the 12th century, Sibylla of Acerra, widow of King Tancred of Sicily, arrived with her daughters in France.
 Sibylla sought a capable nobleman who would marry her eldest daughter, Elvira (known by a handful of other names, including Albinia and Maria), and press her claim to the Kingdom of Sicily.
-Sicily was then controlled by the regents of the orphaned infant king Frederick, whose parents, Henry and Constance, had deposed Sibylla's family.
+Sicily was then controlled by the regents of the orphaned infant King Frederick, whose parents, Emperor Henry VI and Empress Constance, had deposed Sibylla's family.
 King Philip II of France, having been approached by the former Sicilian queen, convened a meeting in Melun.
 It was agreed there that Elvira should be married to Walter.
 Philip thereby emphasized his authority over Walter while at the same time encouraging him to leave France.
-Walter reportedly received an impressive sum of 20,000 livre parisis from the King, though this is doubtful.
+Walter reportedly received an impressive sum of 20,000 livre parisis from the king, though this is doubtful.
 For the House of Brienne, however, Walter's marriage to Elvira signified a sudden rise and the beginning of the dynasty's golden age.

 The Fourth Crusade was launched by Walter's immediate suzerain, Count Theobald III of Champagne, in November 1199.
 Walter promptly took the cross and started persuading prospective crusaders, such as his cousin Walter of Montbéliard, to assist him in his upcoming campaign in southern Italy on their way to the Holy Land.
 Besides recruiting men, Walter energetically collected money and supplies from 1200, selling or mortgaging all of his land by April 1201.
 He also secured the blessing and significant aid from Pope Innocent III.
 Innocent was the guardian of King Frederick but determinedly opposed to his regents.
 He refused Walter's petition to recognize Elvira's claim to Frederick's throne; instead, he recognized the couple's right to the Principality of Taranto and the County of Lecce.
 In return, Tancred's family was compelled to recognize Frederick as their king.
 Walter knew that securing possession of Taranto and Lecce would give him a sufficient power base and agreed.

 Leaving his younger brother John in charge of Brienne, Walter arrived to the Italian Peninsula with a small army, including sixty knights and forty mounted sergeants.
 By the late spring of 1201, he had arrived to Frederick's realm and appeared victorious, having won battles at Capua and Cannae.
 Innocent urged Walter to cross to the island of Sicily.
 Walter was reluctant to combat Innocent's enemies on the island before consolidating his position on the peninsula.